What is an Assistance Dog?

 - Facilitated Service teams: Assist children or adults with mobility challenges who can’t completely care for a dog on their own.
 A person without a disability, usually a family member, facilitates the work of the dog.

 At this time PAALS does not provide hearing, guide, seizure or diabetes prediction dogs.
-Additionally, PAALS does not train dogs for people with psychiatric disorders.

 Where do PAALS’ dogs come from?